Relativity Theory I (2017-18) -- PHY483F/1483F

 This course will introduce General Relativity from a physics point of view, emphasizing a modern perspective.
-I will begin with a review of special relativity, including the case of constant acceleration.
+I will begin with a review and rephrasing of special relativity, including the case of constant acceleration.
 Then I will motivate curved spacetime, the covariant derivative, and the Christoffel connection.
 I will derive the equation for a geodesic, the analogue of a straight line in curved spacetime.
 From there, I will develop the Riemann curvature tensor, and show how it encodes useful physics like tidal forces and geodesic deviation.
 Then I will introduce the famous Einstein equations and show how they can be used to study equations for stars and black holes.
-I will showcase some of the experimental successes of GR, before finishing up with a description of the origin of Einstein's equations starting from an action principle.
+I will showcase some of the experimental successes of GR, before finishing up with a description of the origin of Einstein's equations starting from an action principle and a brief introduction to cosmology.
 (For more details, please see the syllabus.)

 These will be posted in reverse chronological order, to make the latest ones easiest to find.

 - R21Sep: Homework 1 is posted.
 You can already do Q1 and Q2; by this time next week we will have covered everything you need for Q3 as well.
 Start on Q1 and Q2 now, and feel free to make full use of my office hours to ask any question you like about HW1.